pbosetti/c-cnc/C_BASICS.md

 # Compilation

-Here is a list of the most commonly used switches of the `gcc` command for compiling simple programs (for more complex ones, use cmake and make):
+Here is a list of the most commonly used switches of the `clang` command for compiling simple programs (for more complex ones, use cmake and make):

 * `-o filename`: specify the name of the executable file to be created
 * `-g`: generate a debuggable executable